bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 The command `ln -sf` is permanent and persistent.
 It makes a symbolic link file that stays there forever.
 But `export BROWSER=` is NOT persistent.
 You need to add this command to `~/.bashrc` that runs it on every start of terminal.

 In the next millisecond the web server starts listening to 127.0.0.1 port 8182.
-The first set of requests are GET and response is "static" files embedded in files_mod.rs
+The first set of requests are GET and response is "static" files embedded in auto_generated_files_mod.rs

-1. browser request for `/cargo_crev_reviews/index.html` is GET, the response is html text file embedded in files_mod.rs in the function: `index_html()`
+1. browser request for `/cargo_crev_reviews/index.html` is GET, the response is html text file embedded in auto_generated_files_mod.rs in the function: `index_html()`
     This html is just an empty shell that gets the css and wasm code.
 There is no real content inside.
 This concept is [Single-page application SPA](https://en.wikipedia.org/wiki/Single-page_application).
 2. index.html requests: 3 css files, `pkg/cargo_crev_reviews.js`, `pkg/cargo_crev_reviews_bg.wasm`, "favicon" `icons/icon-032.png`.
-All these requests are GET and responses come from files_mod.rs functions, some are text files and others are base64 files.
+All these requests are GET and responses come from auto_generated_files_mod.rs functions, some are text files and others are base64 files.
 3. the browser imports the wasm module and starts the init function that requests `srv_review_list`.
 This responds with: response_method_name, response_html and response_data.
 4. wasm (inside the browser) is Rust code.
 First it matches method_name and calls the appropriate function.
 It processes the html with the data and inserts it into index.html (the empty shell).
 5. the browser renders our first page.
 Hooray!